 It seems that every other week there is a news story about some company’s servers being hacked, exposing our personal information.
-While the most egregious hacks are well publicized, like last year’s Equifax breach that exposed the personal information of virtually every American with a credit history.
+The most egregious hacks are well publicized, like last year’s Equifax breach that exposed the personal information of virtually every American with a credit history.
 But our Social Security numbers are not the only thing hackers are after.
 We have lots of valuable information on the internet.
 From your Apple account to your credit cards, follow along to learn more about the secret world of hackers looking to exploit your accounts.

 How breaches happen